 A speaker is an inverted microphone.
 It's an electrical-to-mechanical-to-acoustic transducer.
 As the microphone there are four popular types of speakers: dynamic, ribbon, electrostatic, and piezoelectric.

 The dynamic loudspeaker is the most prominent type of loudspeaker.
 The output

-from an amplifier is connected to a coiled wire surrounded by a magnet.
-The coil is attached to a speaker cone.
-The voltage from an amplifier speaker-output modulates this assembly which in turn reproduces the original sound from a microphone or a recording.
+from an amplifier is connected to a coiled wire (creating an electromagnet) surrounded by a fixed magnet.
+Continuous modulating changing electromagnetic polarity of the amplifier creates a push/pull effect.
+The electro-magnet-coil is attached to a speaker cone.
+The modulating voltage from the amplifier modulates the coiled-cone-assembly which in turn reproduces the original sound from a microphone or a recording.

 A ribbon loudspeaker is the reversal of a ribbon mic.
 The electrical-to-mechanical mechanism is comprised of thin conductive wires attached to a thin ribbon of Mylar